 Without the need to be rushed to get the first set of dolls finished, like I was when making gifts before last Christmas, I let some older children make some sample ones with me.
 They were not perfect, but they were made with love and I think will be cherished by their makers for many years to come.

-Photo above: a wooden bead head bendy doll made by some children that belonged to loved ones who happened over while I was learning how to make the old-fashioned dollhouse dolls.
-She was toted around for hours, with every child on the homestead that day wanting to take a turn holding her and check her out – even the boys!
+The doll above was toted around for hours, with every child on the homestead that day wanting to take a turn holding her and check her out – even the boys!

 Bendy Doll Making Supplies